mrcotrmpr/nosql-backend/README.md

 - unit tests on the schemas
 - integration tests on the endpoints
 - system tests by walking through a 'user journey'

+### TODO

+- Richardson 2
+- Check if user exists in create
+- Check if id exists in create